-The Hopi Cultural Preservation office has established a protocol for research, publications, and recordings (motion, visual, sound, multimedia, and other mechanical devices.
+The Hopi Cultural Preservation office has established a protocol for research, publications, and recordings (motion, visual, sound, multimedia, and other mechanical devices).
+All researchers must go through an approval process that includes identifying a program/organizational sponsor; identifying tribal priorities; going through a tribal council resolution process; obtaining IRB permission; obtaining approval from the Hopi Cultural Preservation Office, and Tribal Council approval.
 To review the Hopi Research Code, click here.

 COMMUNITY PROFILE: The Hopi are known as one of the oldest living cultures in documented history, having migrated north to Arizona in the 12th century.
 The Hopi are guardians of the sacred land they call Hopitutskwa.
 The Hopi Reservation, located on high and dry land, forced the Hopi to develop a unique agricultural practice known as "dry farming," a system of relying on water-retentive tillage methods rather than irrigation.

 The Hopi and Navajo Tribes have a long history of conflict over land.
 After years of escalating conflict, the Navajo-Hopi Settlement Act of 1974 split land across tribes and forced relocation for those on the wrong side of the partition line.
-According to the 2006-2010 American Community Survey, approximately 15,016 Hopi Tribal members in Arizona.
 The Hopi Tribe Reservation is located in northeastern Arizona in Coconino and Navajo Counties.
 The Reservation is made up of 12 villages on three mesas (known as First, Second, and Third Mesa) on more than 1.5 million acres.
 Each of the older villages is made up of a hierarchy of clans based on the order of their arrival to the area.
 Modern villages and clan leaders trace their authority and rights in land to these original sources.
 The Bear clan tends to be regarded as the first and highest ranking clan in a number of the villages, with the male head of the clan serving as the village leader or "Kikmongwi."